moral201/cmse802_project/README.md

 # cmse802_project

-# Physics-Based Human Body & Fluid Simulation
+# Physics-Based Scene Simulation: Human-Like Body and Environmental Interactions

 ## Project Overview
-This project simulates a **human-like body** reacting to external forces and fluid interactions, such as rain.
-The goal is to apply **physics-based modeling techniques** to maintain body stability, simulate external forces, and implement realistic fluid interactions.
+This project aims to create a physics-based dynamic scene where a human-like figure maintains balance while responding to external forces, such as environmental interactions with fluid dynamics like rain.
+By integrating rigid-body mechanics with Smoothed Particle Hydrodynamics (SPH), the simulation will model realistic movement, biomechanical constraints, and recovery from disturbances.
+The implementation will be conducted in Python using physics solvers and particle-based fluid simulations to enhance realism.

 ## Objectives
 - Develop a **multi-joint** physics-based body capable of maintaining balance.